-Wooden décor elements definitely belong on the porch of a farmhouse, and if you find some that have a Christmas-centered theme, even better.
-You can also get playful with some buffalo prints, whether it’s for throw pillow or a decorative banner.
-Wooden logs, metal lanterns, wooden signs with warm Christmas wishes, potted fir trees; these are just some example of decorations that would perfectly fit a farmhouse porch.
+Wooden décor elements belong on the porch of a farmhouse, and if you find some that have a Christmas-centered theme, even better.
+You can also get playful with some buffalo prints, whether it’s for a throw pillow or some gifts.
+Wooden logs, metal lanterns, wooden signs with warm Christmas wishes, and potted fir trees are just some examples of decorations that would perfectly fit a farmhouse porch.

 Colonial Christmas Porch Ideas

-Colonial style homes present their own decorating opportunities for the holidays, with tall columns and narrow spaces, the shapes of many traditional elements can become elongated, or can be layered to fit the shape of a traditional porch footprint.
+Colonial-style homes present their decorating opportunities for the holidays with tall columns and narrow spaces, the shapes of many traditional elements can become elongated.
 Try some of these great Colonial Style Christmas decoration ideas for your front porch this season.

-Colonial Christmas porches usually mean that you have a tall space to decorate, so taking advantage of this vertical space is something that you should consider.
-In this example, we see how red and silver tree ornaments are hung from the roof of the porch, whilst surrounded by a garland with more ornaments tied to it.
+Colonial Christmas porches usually mean that you have a tall space to decorate, so taking advantage of this vertical space is something to consider.
+In this example, red and silver tree ornaments are hung from the roof of the porch, whilst surrounded by a garland with more ornaments tied to it.
 The medium-sized potted firs are located on both sides of the entrance, inviting visitors to a festive home.

 Wrap Every Column

 If your Christmas porch has columns, then you have the opportunity to spruce them up by wrapping garlands or string lights all around them.
-Colonial house with entrance columns definitely leave a lot of room for extra decorating, allowing you to play with both the colors and the diversity of things that you can actually wrap around them.
+Colonial houses with entrance columns leave a lot of room for extra decorating, allowing you to play with the colors and the diversity of things you can wrap around them.

 Wrap-Around Porch Decorating Ideas

 Oooh, the wraparound porch.
 What real estate for building a welcoming winter wonderland right at your front door!
-If you’ve got porch to spare, check out these ideas perfect for the vast opportunities of a wraparound porch at Christmas.
+If you’ve got a porch to spare, check out these ideas, perfect for the vast opportunities of a wraparound porch at Christmas.

 A Well-Lighted Line

-Wrap-around porches are probably our favorite when it comes to outdoor Christmas decorations.
-While they usually require a larger amount or string lights (or really long ones, rather), the visual effect that you get is stunning.
-It’s almost as if the house look bigger.
-You can choose simple of colorful Christmas lights that go all around the porch, but you can get playful with other decorations as well.
+Wrap-around porches are great when it comes to outdoor Christmas decorations.
+While they usually require string lights, the visual effect is stunning.
+You can choose simple colorful Christmas lights that go all around the porch, but you can get playful with other decorations as well.

 Drape Everything in Green

-Wrap-around porches give you a lot of space to play with, which automatically translates into more of the Christmas decorations that you like so much.
 As you can see, despite the size of such a porch, you don’t need to invest in fancy Christmas decorations, as you can make the house look beautiful with a couple of basic things and plenty of imagination.
-Here we have warm Christmas lights that showcase the beauty of fir branches placed on the railing.
+Here are warm Christmas lights that showcase the beauty of fir branches placed on the railing.
 Simple, but very effective.